k7hoven/np/README.md

 >>> column_vector = np[[1, 2, 3]].T
 ```

 As you can see from the above example, you can create numpy arrays by subscripting the `np` module.
 Since most people would have numpy imported as `np` anyway, this requires no additional names to clutter the namespace.
+Also, the syntax `np[1,2,3]` resembles the syntax for `bytes` literals, `b"asd"`.

 The `np` package also provides a convenient way of ensuring something is a numpy array, that is, a shortcut to `numpy.asanyarray()`:

 ```